Welcome to Global Scholar!

 How many scholarships will you offer, and how do I apply?

-We strive to ensure the Global Scholar experience is as accessible as possible, which translates to our approach to staffing, recruitment, programming, technology, and scholarship support.
-We offer as many scholarships as possible, depending on funding.
-Most of our scholarships are partial, and they do not cover transportation to / from the program.
+We strive to ensure the Global Scholar experience is as accessible as possible, which shapes our approach to staffing, recruitment, programming, technology, and scholarship support.
+We offer as many scholarships as possible, depending on available funding.
+Most of our scholarships are partial and do not cover transportation to and from the program.
 Last year, over 50% of the class received partial or full scholarships to attend Global Scholar.

-The first step is to apply to and be accepted to the program, after which we’ll share information on how to apply for a scholarship.
+The first step is to apply to and be accepted into the program, after which we will share information on how to apply for a scholarship.

 How does the payment system work?